 This kind of research takes hours and hours of work over many weeks!
 I read numerous blog posts and TripAdvisor reviews to ensure I was booking great hotels in great locations and had a list of must do activities in each location.
 Below I will tell you exactly where we stayed and what we did, including the costs.
 I will also let know you what to skip and why.
 So save yourself the hassle and read on!
 I promise you this will be a great budget family vacation in Vietnam.

-We had a 9 hour stop over in Singapore and due to the length of the layover and having a 5-year-old in tow we checked in to the Ambassador Transit Hotel which is actually located right inside the Singapore airport terminal.
+We started our 3 weeks in Vietnam by flying into the north of Vietnam – in Hanoi.
+We had a 9 hour stop over in Singapore Airport so checked into the Ambassador Transit Hotel which is actually located right inside the Singapore airport terminal.
 I highly recommend this for any stop overs around 4 or more hours when you are travelling with small children.
-We have done this on multiple occasions and we find it well worth the extra money.

 Our first stop was Hanoi.
 We arrived in Hanoi at their local time of 11.40am and obtained our Visas on Arrival.

 We used Hanoi Transfer Service to get from the airport to the city – in hindsight it would have been just as easy to get one of the several taxis waiting at the airport.
 As long as they put on their metre – which most do – this will be a cheaper option than arranging private transfers.

 Where to stay in Hanoi